cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/01_getting_started.md

 ---

 # Getting Started
-This chapter introduces the concepts important for the administrators of your Shieldoo Mesh network.
+This chapter introduces the concepts important for the administrators of your Shieldoo Secure Network.

 ## Administration Modes
-Shieldoo Mesh provides administrators with the following configuration modes:
+Shieldoo Secure Network provides administrators with the following configuration modes:
 - __Simple Mode__ - Allows you to quickly set up your network without configuring any traffic restrictions.
 By default, all network nodes (users or server) can access each other.
 - __Expert Mode__ - Allows advanced users to secure the network by establishing rules for filtering incoming and outgoing traffic passing between the network and its nodes (users and servers).

 ## Servers
-Servers in a Shieldoo Mesh network are devices that users or other servers can connect to.
+Servers in a Shieldoo Secure Network are devices that users or other servers can connect to.

-To learn how to install servers in your Shieldoo Mesh network, see the [Servers](/servers/) chapter.
+To learn how to install servers in your Shieldoo Secure Network, see the [Servers](/servers/) chapter.

 ## Attached Services
 Attached services are devices that run on the local network of a server (configured in Shieldoo), but on which Shieldoo cannot be installed (e.g. a printer).